sp94/Peacock.jl/docs/src/contributing.md

 2. If the pull request adds functionality, put your new functionality into a function with a docstring.
   * The docstrings will be automatically included in the [technical reference](@ref reference).
   * Consider also writing a tutorial or how-to guide for the new functionality.
 3. The pull request should work for Julia 1.4.
-Check https://travis-ci.org/sp94/Peacock.jl/pull_requests and make sure that the tests pass.
+Check the [test logs](https://travis-ci.com/sp94/Peacock.jl/pull_requests) and make sure that the tests pass.

 ---